FazilMammadli/PowerDashX/README.md

 - How to design dashboards that serve both executives and analysts
 - Building reusable DAX measures for KPIs
 - Applying bookmarks & storytelling for engaging reports
-- Structuring a BI project like a professional portfolio showcase

 ---